kiliankoe/iOS-tidbits/README.md

 ## Copy, Paste, Undo & Redo

-- Tap with 3 fingers to open Copy-Paste-Menue
+- Tap with 3 fingers to open Copy-Paste-Menu
 - Swipe left with 3 fingers to Undo
 - Swipe right with 3 fingers to Redo
 - Pinch in with 3 fingers to Copy